Kborh/Pewlett-Hackard-Analysis/README.md

 ## Objectives
-     .Design an ERD that applies to the data.
+     .
+Design an ERD that applies to the data.
-     .Create and use a SQL database.
+     .
+Create and use a SQL database.
-     .Import and export large CSV datasets into pgAdmin.
+     .
+Import and export large CSV datasets into pgAdmin.
-     .Practice using different joins to create new tables in pgAdmin.
+     .
+Practice using different joins to create new tables in pgAdmin.
-     .Write basic- to intermediate-level SQL statements.
+     .
+Write basic- to intermediate-level SQL statements.

 ## Challenge Overview
    In this challenge, we used advanced queries and joins to create a list of candidates for the mentorship program.